Subscribe to never miss an important update!

 - The flora and fauna of a geographical area ==> biodiversity.

 Components of an Ecosystem

 - The components of the ecosystem are categorized into abiotic or non-living and biotic or living components.
-Both the components of ecosystem and environment are same.
+Both the components of the ecosystem and environment are the same.

 - Abiotic components are the inorganic and non-living parts which act as major limiting factors.

 Q. If a tropical rain forest is removed, it does not regenerate quickly as compared to a tropical deciduous forest.
 This is because

 - The spectral quality of solar radiation is important for life.